AI-MIND-Lab/MedPython/README.md

 # MedPython
-Hands-on Python elective using Google Colab to analyze and visualize biomedical data, covering programming fundamentals, NumPy, Pandas, and reproducible workflows for biomedical research.
-# MedPython

 Hands-on Python elective using Google Colab to analyze and visualize biomedical data, covering programming fundamentals, data structures, NumPy, Pandas, and reproducible workflows for biomedical research.